tontechio/pow-miner-gpu/crypto/util/pow-miner-howto.md

 ## TONLIB CLI wrapper with embedded GPU miner

-The process automatically receives tasks from the specified <giver_addess>.
+The process automatically receives tasks from the specified <giver_address>.
 During operation the process checks the parameters of the giver every 5 seconds.
 If they change, the task is restarted.
-If a solution is found, it sends it to the selected <giver_addess> and <my_address> is rewarded.
+If a solution is found, it sends it to the selected <giver_address> and <my_address> is rewarded.

 Invoke the tonlib-cuda-cli (tonlib-opencl-cli) utility as follows:

 ```
-$  tonlib/tonlib-cuda-cli -v 3 -C <lite-server-config> -e 'pminer start <giver_addess> <my_address> <gpu-id> [boost-factor]'
+$  tonlib/tonlib-cuda-cli -v 3 -C <lite-server-config> -e 'pminer start <giver_address> <my_address> <gpu-id> [boost-factor]'
 ```

 Here: